djefrey/ColorwheelDocs/src/content/docs/WhatIs/colorwheel.md

 ### Differences with Iris/Oculus Flywheel Compat

 [Iris/Oculus Flywheel Compat](https://modrinth.com/mod/iris-flw-compat) is an older mod that also makes shaderpacks "compatible" with Flywheel.
-It does so by generating patches on top of the `gbuffers_blocks` and `shadow` programs to insert Flywheel's shader code.
+It does so by generating patches on top of the `gbuffers_blocks` and `shadow` programs to insert Flywheel's vertex shader code.

 This approach was reasonable in Flywheel 0.6 (version using by Create 0.5) as Flywheel shaders were very basic (10 lines of codes).
 However, Flywheel 1.0 (used by Create 6) is way more complex: